What is Land Economy?

 What jobs do Newnham Land Economy students go on to do?

-The employment prospects of graduates in Land Economy are excellent.
-There is a wide range of opportunities in occupations dealing with business, finance, the law, management consultancy, the civil service, planning and development, in both urban and rural contexts, and in many other academic, professional, industrial and government spheres.
-Many graduates enter the legal profession or work in the public sector; others find interesting careers in banking and other financial institutions, consultancy, management, agricultural, environmental planning, and urban and regional analysis.
+The employment prospects of graduates in Land Economy are excellent, with no subject having a higher employment rate.
+There are a wide range of opportunities in occupations dealing with business, finance, the law, management consultancy, the civil service, planning and development, in both urban and rural contexts, and in many other academic, professional, industrial and government spheres.
+Many graduates enter the legal profession or work in the public sector; others find interesting careers in banking and other financial institutions, consultancy, management, agricultural, environmental planning, urban and regional analysis, and multinational organisations.

 Are there any A-level subjects that are particularly useful?

 There are no course requirements for entry to the Department, although mathematics (to at least AS-level or equivalent), geography and economics are useful.
 Whether you have specialised in arts subjects, sciences or social sciences, or a mixed arts/science course, you will find Land Economy a subject in which you can further your skills and interests.
 Additional teaching is provided for those without an economics or statistical background.
 No knowledge of law is required.

 Can I take a gap year?